 There’s no increased risk of lung cancer associated with HRT, but combination EPT may increase the risk of dying from lung cancer.

 When estrogen levels drop, you may experience vaginal dryness, burning, and itching.
 That can make intercourse painful and interfere with intimacy.
-ET can relieve those symptoms and make sex pleasurable again.
+HRT can relieve those symptoms and make sex pleasurable again.
 If vaginal discomfort is your main problem, you can use vaginal creams, a vaginal ring, or suppositories instead of oral HRT.

-HRT may offer some protection from uterine cancer.
+Combination EPT may offer some protection from uterine cancer.
 When progestin is added to estrogen, it helps to block an overgrowth of cells of the uterine lining (which may lead to uterine cancer).

 HRT may cause bloating, fluid retention, and nausea.
 You may have a higher risk of developing gallstones or other gallbladder problems.